+Public infrastructure is central to our prosperity and our quality of life.
 Municipalities deliver many of the services that are critical to Ontarians, and these services rely on well-planned, well-built and well-maintained infrastructure.
 For example, municipalities are responsible for more than 15,000 bridges and large culverts and more than 140,000 kilometres of roads that support the movement of people and goods.
 In addition, more than 10 million Ontarians depend on municipal water and/or wastewater services.

-Despite significant investments by all orders of government, more needs to be done to address current and emerging municipal infrastructure needs.
+Despite significant investments by all levels of government, more needs to be done to address current and emerging municipal infrastructure needs.

-Comprehensive Asset Management Plan
+Comprehensive Asset Management Planning